 Taking a cold shower on a hot summer day can feel really refreshing; however, people may suddenly develop a serious medical emergency if the shower is taken under certain circumstances.

 Do not take a cold shower when in the following 10 situations

 1. When sweating heavily

 Sweating dilates the arteries just under the skin, as pores enlarge and blood circulation accelerates.
 If you are sweating profusely and take a cold shower, the arteries will immediately shrink, the pores will close, and the secretion of sweat will immediately stop.
-The channels of heat dissipation are blocked, causing you to feel hot and make you susceptible to a cold.
-In serious cases, a heat attack might be triggered that could threaten your life.
+The channels of heat dissipation are blocked, causing you to feel hot and making you susceptible to a cold.
+In serious cases, a heart attack might be triggered that could threaten your life.
 To avoid these consequences, rub your body with a small amount of cold water first and wait before taking a cold shower.

 2. After drinking wine

 Alcohol inhibits liver function and hinders the release of glycogen (the liver’s sugar storage).
 When taking a cold shower, the release of glucose is further inhibited, which, in serious cases, can lead to dizziness, fatigue, and loss of consciousness due to low blood sugar.

 The symptoms of low blood sugar may become pronounced if you take a cold shower on an empty stomach.